 Main Street Car Free Festival

-The Main Street Festival takes place from noon until 7 pm on the Father’s Day Sunday most years from Broadway to about 30th Avenue.
+The Main Street Festival takes place from noon until 7 pm on the Father’s Day Sunday most years from Broadway to about 30th Avenue, so for 2019 it’s on June 16th.
 Here also there is live music, street performers, artisan markets and kids activities.

 Of all of the Lower Mainland’s various Car Free Day events, the one on Main Street is the largest.